Umami Pot

 You can store it in the refrigerator for up to 3 days.

-After enjoying this dish, you can discard the leftover cooking liquid, but adding cooked udon noodles to it can create an extra treat.
-The ponzu, infused with the flavors of pork and cabbage, pairs well with the udon, so feel free to give it a try if you are interested.
+After enjoying the dish, you can discard the leftover cooking liquid, but adding cooked udon noodles—such as those thawed from frozen—can turn it into an extra treat.
+The ponzu sauce, infused with the flavors of pork and cabbage, pairs well with the noodles, so feel free to give it a try.

 If you try this recipe, I’d love to hear what you think.
 Please consider leaving a review and star rating in the comments below.
 If you enjoyed it, I’d really appreciate it if you shared it with your friends.